gabevenberg/dotfiles/README.md

 setup to use Hack Nerd Font (`ttf-hack-nerd`) for an icon-rich font, needed for the full nvim and for yazi.
 Can easily be changed to any other nerd-font patched font.

 ### Kitty
-you dont need a patched Nerd Font, normal `ttf-cascadia-code` combined with `ttf-nerd-fonts-symbols` will do.
+you dont need a patched Nerd Font, normal `ttf-fira-code` combined with `ttf-nerd-fonts-symbols` will do.
 Can also change what font is used easily, but always needs the nerd-font symbols.

 ### Yazi
 Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR (only needed for image previews).